Tick Control Services

 Skin being bitten by a tick.

-What Do Tick Bites Look Like?
+What do Tick Bites Look Like?

 Ticks generally suck blood around the ankles, armpits, underarms, ears, or scalp.
 You may find the tick burrowed into your skin, or you may see a swollen, red welt.
 This welt may itch or hurt.
 Ticks may also latch onto pets around the eyes, paws, shoulder blades, lower legs, noses, or ears.